FMSoftCN/HybridOS-Lite/README.md

 - Multi-process programing mode, improve system reliability;
 - Layout with CSS properties, not only for system screen, but also for elements in applications;
-- Hibus is applied, it makes data driven possible, and separates GUI interaction from data logic;
+- HiBus is applied, it makes data driven possible, and separates GUI interaction from data logic;
-- HiACEJS is introduced, the user can develop simple applitions with high efficiency.

 ## Architecture of this directory